DC DUI Charges Explained

 Driving While Intoxicated (DWI)

 The most common drunk driving charge in Washington, DC is Driving While Intoxicated (DWI).
-If you have been charged with a DWI in the District of Columbia, the government is required to prove, through the use of blood, breath, or urine tests, that the defendant operated a vehicle while having a blood alcohol concentration (BAC) of 0.08 grams per deciliter of blood.
+If you have been charged with a DWI in the District of Columbia, the government is required to prove, through the use of blood, breath, or urine tests, that the defendant operated a vehicle while having a blood alcohol content (BAC) of 0.08 grams per deciliter of blood.
 The government is not required to prove that the driver was actually suffering any type of impairment.

 |BAC Reading||Fine||DSA Status|